pmodels/acclaim/README.md

 	* configparser (Tested with v1.3.1)
 	* pathlib (Tested with v1.01)
 * [MPICH](https://github.com/pmodels/mpich) (Tested with v4.3.0)
 	* For install instructions, see the MPICH README
+* OSU Microbenchmarks (Tested with v7.5.1)
+	* Installed automatically by `setup.py`

 ## Setup